Combat

 Typically combats are between two groups, players and enemies.
 If players are fighting it out or enemies are split between factions, though, it can get more complicated and require more groups.

-During each round of combat, each player has a turn where they can take one action.
+During each round of combat each player has a turn, during which they can take one action.
 Turns proceed through the group one-by-one, going from front to back.

 At the end of the players' turns, each enemy group takes their actions in sequence, until there are no more enemies and the next round of combat begins.